Mapping Vertices to Texels

 attributes.addAttribute('texPosition', 4, 2, texPositions);

-The wireframe shows the unwrapping of the square onto the texture.
 Note how the texture coordinates of 0.2 and 0.8 inset the unwrapping by 20% on each side.
 Drag the vertices around to alter the texture coordinates and see how the textured view changes.
 In particular, try the following:

 Unwrapping a square onto a texture does not require much effort or imagination since it is already flat.
 Sophisticated models require a more surgical approach and are usually unwrapped in a 3D modeling application, where a mixture of algorithms and manual editing are used to place vertices on the texture.